Trusted Dekalb County Traffic Court Lawyers

 Acceptable forms of payment include credit/debit card, cash, or money order.
 You may also pay by check at the court in person.

-Georgia traffic attorneys typically advise against merely paying the ticket, as there are often better ways to achieve a favorable outcome in the case.
+Georgia traffic attorneys typically advise against merely paying the traffic ticket, as there are often better ways to achieve a favorable outcome in the case.

 There are two categories of traffic citations in Georgia that come with a mandatory court appearance.

 The first category is for “serious traffic offenses” where a person could receive jail time or probation and have his or her right to drive suspended.
-These offenses include such violations as the following:
+These traffic offenses include such violations as the following:

 - Aggressive driving